(For business photos, please see our page of headshot tips for business portraits)

 - What you see is what you get

-Share your intentions for the photo session.
-Let us know what kind of look you want.
+- Tell us your expectations and intentions.
+Let us know what kind of look you want

 - The good guy/girl